EU Draft Article-Reply1

 The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships entered into force in June 2025.

-It establishes globally harmonised requirements for inventories of hazardous materials, facility management systems, worker safety, emergency preparedness and environmentally sound waste handling.
+It establishes globally harmonized requirements for inventories of hazardous materials, facility management systems, worker safety, emergency preparedness, and environmentally sound waste handling.

 Notably, it does not state that compliance depends on continent.